-When a student is absent from school, a parent must call the school 330.486.2268 before 7:00 am giving the reason for the absence.
-George G. Dodge Intermediate School has a voicemail system, and parents may also call any time after the school day and leave appropriate information.
-Parents will be contacted by the school at home or work if they have not called the school.
-Excessive absence due to illness (3 days/18.99 instructional hours or more) will require a medical excuse from your doctor.
+Absence from school - When a student is absent from school, a parent must call the school (330.486.2370) by 8:00 a.m. on the day of the absence.
+Chamberlin Middle School has a voice mail system and parents may call any time after 2:30 p.m. and before 7:00 a.m. and leave appropriate information.
 If no parental call is received on the day of an absence, a phone call will be made to the student's primary contact person's phone number by the Blackboard Connect Rapid Notification Service.
+Excessive absence due to illness (15 days or more) may require a medical excuse from your doctor.